espressif/idf-eclipse-plugin/docs/OpenOCD Debugging.md

 5. In the next step, please make sure that the GDB port is 3333 if you want to use an internal gdb client and the Tcl port is 6666 if you want to use [Application Level Tracing](https://github.com/espressif/idf-eclipse-plugin#application-level-tracing).
 Also, check `Config options` as described above.
 6. In the `GDB Client Setup` section as described above, the gdb executable should be automatically and dynamically configured based on the target you choose.
 You can change it, by clicking "Browse" button and selecting the path to the gdb executable.
 By default, the "Commands" line should be `set mem inaccessible-by-default off`.

-Points 4 - 6 is shown below.
+Points 4 - 6 are shown below.
 ![](images/OpenOCDDebug_6.png)

 > **NOTE:**  Update the OpenOCD Config options based on the esp board you've choosen.
 Please check this here https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#id1